jonathanhogg/flitter/docs/shaders.md

 If neither `border` nor `repeat` is specified, then the default is for out-of-range samples to return transparent (`vec4(0.0)`).

+By default linear interpolation is used when sampling a child with a different size to the shader (for both minification and magnification).
+This can be turned off with the attribute:

+`nearest=` *BOOLEAN*
+: Use `nearest=false` to turn off interpolation on child nodes.

 ### Shader programs

 Shader programs are executed with the following assumptions: